Hradečná

 Hradečná (Gritz Berg) is a mountain in the Hrubý Jeseník mountain range in the Czech Republic.
 It has an elevation of 1057 m above sea level.
 It is located in the municipality of Malá Morávka.
+The mountain is situated on a side branch of the main ridge of the Praděd Mountains, near the spa town of Karlova Studánka.

 Description

 Location

 Hradečná is situated slightly east of the center of the entire Hrubý Jeseník range, within the geomorphological microregion of Praděd Mountains.
 It lies on a side branch of the main ridge of the Praděd Mountains.
 The summit area has a domed shape, which, from an aerial perspective, looks like a "bump" extending from the slope of Vysoká hole mountain, stretching to the nearby Hvězda Pass.
 The mountain is located near the spa town of Karlova Studánka, at the junction of tourist trails starting from Hvězda Pass.
 It is a well-recognizable mountain, visible from Karlova Studánka.
 The first section of the narrow, highly popular asphalt road called Ovčárenská silnice runs along its slope for about 1.4 km, leading from Hvězda Pass to Praděd mountain.
 Due to its narrowness, traffic on this road is controlled by a raised barrier and traffic lights.
 Additionally, roads No. 450 (from Bělá pod Pradědem to Bruntál) and No. 445 (from Rýmařov to Zlaté Hory) pass through its slopes.
 The mountain is not visible from the road surrounding the summit area of Praděd because it is obscured by the slope of Vysoká hole, nor from another characteristic viewpoint – the road encircling the summit of Dlouhé stráně – as it is also hidden by Petrovy kameny mountain.